-And few people expect a sports legend to have a deft-enough command of the English language to pen a sell-binding account of his life.
+And few people expect a sports legend to have a deft-enough command of the English language to pen a spell-binding account of his life.

 As for actors and singers, many people are aware that they are too busy and usually not gifted enough in writing skills to create the engaging tell-alls that the world-at-large craves.

-But celebrities are not the only ones who hire ghostwriters to prepare their biographies.
+But celebrities are not the only ones who use ghostwriters to prepare their biographies.
 In fact, biographies are the single most-common writing query we get.
 And although we have written some minor celebrity biographies, the volume of queries is not due to a lineup of celebrities outside our door.

 It might surprise you to know that many people have lived exciting lives building businesses, escaping from crime gangs, challenging the government, being falsely accused of a crime or overcoming a great personal challenge.
 Many people have intriguing stories of their own, and they come to us because we don’t charge the $50,000-$100,000 that a first-rate celebrity will pay for their autobiography.

 But many people also come to us with requests to write a biography of somebody else, often a parent of grandparent with heroic war stories or tales of escaping from tyranny.

 And sometimes people come to us to write biogapahies of people they admire or of the founder of their company.
 Sometimes it’s hard to tell if we are writing a personal biography or a company history, but that’s OK; in many cases, the two are two intertwined to pull them apart.